AAFC-BICoE/rpmout/README.md

 ###LaTeX###

-The LaTeX output right now is the only one that includes R packages.
+**NB**: The LaTeX output right now is the only one that includes R packages.

 To generate a PDF from the LaTeX output:
 Right now, the LaTeX file produced by rpmout, rpmoutlatex2pdf.sh, and rpmout.R all need to be in the same directory (to be fixed):